deadmanssnitch/snitcher/README.md

 client.tagged_snitches(tags)
 ```

-Returns an array of snitches.
+Returns an array of Snitches.

 ### Create a Snitch

 Required attributes are name and interval.
-Optional attributes are notes and tags.
+Optional attributes are notes and
+tags.

 ```ruby
 attributes = { "name": "Nightly User Data Backups",